 Any inadequacies noted in the Administrator's report must be addressed in writing by the Plan Holder within 60 days of the receipt of the Administrator's report.
 Remedies to the noted inadequacies may include, but not be limited to, any necessary changes to the plan, any changes in contracted or owned response resources, changes in or additions to training, and/or the need for additional drills or exercises.
 The Administrator may audit all drill/exercise documentation to verify that the drill/exercise was done in accordance with the credit request.

-(j) Request for Reconsideration
+(j) Reconsideration and Hearing Procedures

-The Plan Holder may request reconsideration of a/an drill/exercise report and any noted deficiencies or denial of credit by following the process described in section 790.5 of chapter 1.
+(1) Request for reconsideration.
+The Plan Holder may request reconsideration of a/an drill/exercise report and any noted deficiencies or denial of credit.